 It’s no secret that the government and it’s patriarchal law makers don’t value women’s lives as highly as they value mens lives, but what we aren’t discussing loud and frequently enough is the lack of worth that’s placed in back lives, particularly black women.
 Black women face far more societal pressures and social, economic and medical issues than women of any other race.
-This all became profound once again, when I logged online one morning to read the stomach churning article: Alabama woman loses unborn child after being shot, gets arrested; shooter goes free.
+This all became profound once again, when I logged online one morning to read the following stomach churning article.
+Alabama woman loses unborn child after being shot, gets arrested; shooter goes free.

 This December 2018 case against twenty-seven year old Marshae Jones, a black woman who was shot when five months pregnant and is now being charged with manslaughter for the death of her unborn baby, disgusted me.
 But with the state of the American judicial system and it’s ingrained institutionalised racism and misogynistic agenda, it’s hard to feign shock at a system that isn’t broken, but working exactly how it was designed to.